-"Privately owned townships serviced by the owner" - means single properties, situated in an area not ordinarily being serviced by the Municipality, divided through subdivision or township establishment in (ten or more) full-title stands and/or sectional units and where all rates-related services inclusive of installation and maintenance of streets, roads, sidewalks, lighting, storm water drainage facilities, parks and recreation facilities, are installed at the full cost of the developer and are rendered and maintained by the residents, Home owners association or management companies/bodies of such estate;
+"Public service infrastructure" means publicly controlled infrastructure of the following kinds:

+- (a) national, provincial or other public roads on which goods, services or labour move across a municipal boundary; - (b) water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water or sewer scheme serving the public; - (c) power stations, power substations or power lines forming part of an electricity scheme serving the public; - (d) gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - (e) railway lines forming part of a national railway system; - (f) communication towers, masts, exchanges or lines forming part of a communications system serving the public; - (g) runways or aprons at national or provincial airports; - (h) breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids
-"Rebate" in relation to a rate payable on property, means a discount granted in terms of section 15 on the amount of the rate payable on the property;

-"Reduction", in relation to a rate payable on a property, means the lowering in terms of section 15 of the amount for which the property was valued and the rating at that lower amount.

-"Residential property" means a building designed for, or containing provision for human habitation, together with such outbuildings are ordinarily used therewith.

-- (a) is used exclusively for residential purposes - (b) Is a unit registered in terms of the Sectional Title Act and used exclusively for residential purposes. - (c) Is owned by a share-block company and used solely for residential purposes. - (d) Is a residence used for residential purposes situated on property used for or related to educational purposes. - (e) Retirement schemes and life right schemes used exclusively for residential purposes.
+- comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels; - (i) any other publicly controlled infrastructure as may be prescribed; or - (j) a right registered against immovable property in connection with infrastructure mentioned in paragraphs (a) to (i). - "Rebate" in relation to a rate payable on property, means a discount granted, in terms of section 15 of the Act, on the amount of the rate payable on the property; - "Reduction", in relation to a rate payable on a property, means the lowering, in terms of section 15 of the Act, of the amount for which the property was valued and the rating at that lower amount. - "Residential property" means a building designed for, or containing provision for human habitation, together with such outbuildings is ordinarily used therewith:- - (a) is used exclusively for residential purposes. (b) is a unit registered in terms of the Sectional Title Act and used exclusively for residential purposes. - (c) is owned by a share-block company and used solely for residential purposes. - (d) is a residence used for residential purposes situated on property used for or related to educational purposes. - (e) Retirement schemes and life right schemes used exclusively for residential purposes.